laques13/editing-github_demo/0304-in_class_exercise.md

 ## Split Infinitives:

-7. Patients should try to if possible avoid going up and down stairs themselves.
+7. Patients should try,if possible, to avoid going up and down stairs themselves.
 8. The candidate decided to formally launch her campaign.
 9. We decided actually to enforce the law.